 To assess the need for project power, FERC staff reviewed Alabama Power's anticipated future use of project power.
-The Harris Project has an installed capacity of 135 MW and currently generates about 177,487 MWh annually.
-With the proposed minimum-flow unit (figure 1-2) installed, the project would have an installed capacity of 137.5 MW and generate about 175,177 MWh annually.
+The Harris Project has an installed capacity of 142.5 MW and currently generates about 177,487 MWh annually.
+With the proposed minimum-flow unit (figure 1-2) installed, the project would have an installed capacity of 145.0 MW and generate about 175,177 MWh annually.

 The North American Electric Reliability Corporation (NERC) annually forecasts electrical supply and demand nationally and regionally for a 10-year period.
 The Harris Project is located in the Southeast Electric Reliability Council (SERC)-Southeast subregion of the SERC Reliability Corporation region of the NERC.
-According to NERC's December 2023 forecast, net internal demand in the SERC-Southeast subregion is expected to increase from 46,354 MW in 2024 to 47,937 MW in 2033, an increase of 3.4% over a 10-year period (NERC, 2023).
-Capacity reserves are expected to decrease from 42.2% to 40.8% over the same 10-year period.
+According to NERC's December 2024 forecast, net internal demand in the SERC-Southeast subregion is expected to increase from 46,984 MW in 2025 to 55,078 MW in 2034, an increase of 17.2 percent (%) over a 10-year period (NERC, 2024).
+Capacity reserves are expected to decrease from 40.0% to 22.8% over the same 10-year period.

-By producing hydroelectricity, the Harris Project would displace the need for nonrenewable resources, thereby creating an environmental benefit.
+By producing hydroelectricity, the Harris Project would displace the need for non-renewable resources, thereby creating an environmental benefit.
 The future use of power from the Harris Project, its displacement of non-renewable, fossil-fueled generation, and contribution to a diversified generation mix support a finding that the power from the project would help meet both the short- and long-term need for power for the SERC-Southeast subregion.